jamisonorton/startup/README.md

 ## Startup Login

 All login and create logic work and send the data to mongodb.
+Creating a user sends the json to the janesmusicstudio database with a collection of user.
+It hashes the password.